What Is a Home Insurance Broker?

 - They handle the paperwork.
 Once you choose a policy, the broker submits your application to the insurer for binding.

 - Ongoing support.
-A good broker stays in your corner — managing renewals, flagging rate changes, and assisting if you need to file a claim.
+A good broker stays in your corner, managing renewals, flagging rate changes, and assisting if you need to file a claim.

-How Brokers Are Compensated
+How Brokers Are Compensated in 2026

 Here's the great news for consumers: using a home insurance broker typically costs you nothing out of pocket.
 Brokers are compensated through commissions paid directly by the insurance company when a policy is placed.
+Your premium is identical whether you engage a broker or approach the insurer directly, because commissions are already built into the insurer's standard, regulated pricing.

 | Commission Type | Typical Range |